The Ford Motor Company

 In 2013, the Occupational Safety and Health Administration (OSHA) cited Ford for at least eight severe violations of the asbestos and respiratory protection standards.
 The violations occurred at Ford’s Lakeshore Road plant in Buffalo.

-According to OSHA, a serious violation entails a probable cause to believe that a severe injury or death can occur from employer negligence.
+According to OSHA, a serious violation entails probable cause to believe that a severe injury or death can occur from employer negligence.

 “Workers deserve to perform their duties in a safe environment knowing they are protected from unsafe exposure to asbestos and other hazardous materials.
 It is the employer’s responsibility to ensure that proper and effective safeguards are in place and in use at all times.”